alakh8653/pragya/online_learning_platform/README.md

 # Online Learning Platform

-This directory contains a sample advanced directory structure for building a modern online learning platform.
-Each folder includes a `.gitkeep` file so it can be tracked in version control.
+This directory contains an example implementation for an online learning platform.
+It demonstrates a basic FastAPI backend, a minimal React frontend, and infrastructure configuration using Docker, Kubernetes, and Terraform.

-- **backend/** – API source code, configurations, and tests
+- **backend/** – API source code and tests
-- **frontend/** – client-side application with components and pages
+- **frontend/** – React application
-- **infrastructure/** – scripts and definitions for deployment and infrastructure
+- **infrastructure/** – deployment artifacts
 - **data/** – database migrations and seed data
 - **docs/** – project documentation
-- **scripts/** – helper scripts for maintenance
+- **scripts/** – helper scripts for development